projectsveltos/sveltos/docs/getting_started/install/dashboard.md

 The Sveltos Dashboard is not part of the generic Sveltos installation.
 It is a manifest file that will get deployed on top.
 If you have not installed Sveltos, check out the documentation [here](install.md).

 To deploy the Sveltos Dashboard, run the below command using the `kubectl` utility.
-!!! note
-    The Sveltos dashboard is compatible with Kubernetes versions 1.28.0 and above.

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/projectsveltos/sveltos/main/manifest/dashboard-manifest.yaml

 ```

+!!! warning
+    **_v0.38.4_** is the first Sveltos release that includes the dashboard and it is compatible with Kubernetes **_v1.28.0_** and higher.

 To access the dashboard, expose the `dashboard` service in the `projectsveltos` namespace.
 The deployment, by default, is configured as a _ClusterIP_ service.
 To expose the service externally, we can edit it to either a _LoadBalancer_ service or use an Ingress/Gateway API.

-!!! note
-    _v0.38.4_ is the first Sveltos release that includes a dashboard.

 ## Authentication